TNTurnerLab/HAT/README.md

 ## Tortoise

 The link to Tortoise can be found [here](https://github.com/TNTurnerLab/Tortoise).
-Below you can find the comparison of the two workflows run on WGS 30x NA12878 sample from the 1000 Genomes Project and two monozygtoic twins, labelled here as twin 1 and twin 2.
+Below you can find the comparison of the two workflows run on WGS 30x NA12878 sample from the 1000 Genomes Project and two monozygotic twins, labelled here as twin 1 and twin 2.
 Further details about these three samples can be found in Ng et. al.

 ### NA12878